Intelligent-Silicon/AutoUnattend/README.md

 [windowsPE](windowsPE.md) Windows Preinstallation Environment (Windows PE) is a small operating system where [Components](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/components-b-unattend) for the Windows installation and WinPE are set, like [Display resolutions](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-display), [Disk partitions](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-setup-diskconfiguration-disk-createpartitions-createpartition), [Product Keys](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-productkey) & [generic product keys](https://www.elevenforum.com/t/generic-product-keys-to-install-or-upgrade-windows-11-editions.3713/) and specific commands or scripts.

 [offlineServicing](offlineServicing.md)  Apply unattended Setup setting to an offline Microsoft Windows image, like drivers, language packs, update packages and other packages.

+As at 20250613:YYYYMMDD, DISM using WimFltr v2 extractor, with the command Dism /add-package used in ```offlineServicing``` fails to add Window's Update .MSU packages to the ```.ESD``` windows image file format.

 [generalize](generalize.md) The generalize pass is used to create a reference or master image that can be used throughout an organisation.
 Its the master image before department customisations take place in the specialize pass.